anooshkhalid/SYNQ-Android/README.md

 # README #

-SynqLib is a simple Android library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).
+SynqUploader is a simple Android library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).

 The library uses [Ion](https://github.com/koush/ion) for communicating with the server.
 It features a callback handler (SynqUploadHandler) to report upload progress and completion.